Do I need to pay to view livestreamed programs and services?

 How do I access Livestreaming of events at no charge?

 Click on the screen and you are set to view the live broadcast of our Sunday Worship Service at 11 a.m.
 Pacific Standard/Daylight Savings Time.
+You can also view the livestream by going directly to our YouTube channel.
+This allows you to participate in the live chat during the service.
 If you are viewing the service later that Sunday or later from the First Met live page, click the button "First Met YouTube archive" and select the service.

 What kind of equipment do I need to play the session?

 You do not need any specific type of computer or Internet browser to access the sessions.
 Livestreaming will work on just about any computer, provided you have a graphic card with 128 MB of memory and at least a 1 GHz processor.
-Please make sure your web browser (Internet Explorer, Safari, Mozilla Firefox or Google Chrome) and Adobe Flash Player are as up-to-date as possible.
+Please make sure your web browser (Internet Explorer, Safari, Mozilla Firefox or Google Chrome) is as up-to-date as possible.

 How will I get the best reception of the services?